Solving clustered low-rank semidefinite programs arising from polynomial optimization: Combining symmetry reduction and sampling

 \section{Combining symmetry reduction and sampling}

-Suppose the polynomials $P_0, \ldots, P_N$ and the set $S(G)$ are invariant under the action of a finite group $\Gamma$, and assume the polynomials in $G$ are chosen to be $\Gamma$-invariant, which is always possible if $S(G)$ is invariant under $\Gamma$; see Appendix~\ref{appendix:sym}.
-In this section we discuss how the sums-of-squares characterization for a constraint of the form
+In this section, we investigate the combination of symmetry reduction with sampling as opposed to coefficient matching.
+For this, we first give an exposition of the symmetry reduction approach for polynomial optimization by Gatermann and Parrilo \cite{gatermann_symmetry_2004}, where we give more details for the constructions important in this paper.
+For notational simplicity we consider only polynomial programs as opposed to matrix polynomial programs.

-can be written more efficiently (where we assume $m=1$ for simplicity).
-We first give an exposition of the symmetry reduction approach for polynomial optimization by Gatermann and Parrilo \cite{gatermann_symmetry_2004}, where we give more details for the constructions important to this paper.
-Then we investigate the combination of this symmetry reduction approach with sampling as opposed to coefficient matching.
+Suppose the polynomials $P_0, \ldots, P_N$ and the set $\mathcal S(G)$ are invariant under the action of a finite group $\Gamma$, and assume the polynomials in $G$ are chosen to be $\Gamma$-invariant (which is in fact always possible if $\mathcal S(G)$ is invariant under $\Gamma$; see Appendix~\ref{appendix:sym}).
+Then the sums-of-squares characterization for a constraint of the form